mrflip/tookstock-templater-hellodev/README.md

 - Given a named document template -- eg 'PurchaseOrder' -- and a data record, return a markdown-formatted document based on that data.
 - Given a markdown document, render it as HTML.

 You will see three files with unit tests in the `tests/` directory.
-Right now, the tests only pass because the corresponding file in src/ is returning a hard-coded correct answer.
+Right now, one test fails and the others pass -- but only because the corresponding file in src/ is returning a **hard-coded correct answer.**

 In each of these files, remove the call to the fake method and make the tests pass with code you wrote or copied from someone else.